graemefox/mimi/README.md

 ```

 Finally, your pal_finder installation shipped two files: "pal_finder_v0.02.04.pl" and "config.txt".
 Provide the paths for these two files.
 Do not alter the config file as this is accessed and modified
 by the mimi script.
-Please note there are two "config.txt" files; one which is accessed by MiMi and one which is accessed by pal_finder.
+Please note there are two config files; one which is accessed by MiMi (mimi_config.txt by default) and one which is accessed by pal_finder (config.txt by default).
  These are different and both are required.

 #### Run the script
 You may need to give mimi permission to run: